Still valid on

 Trading pragmatism for coherence

-In the sixties, a number of smaller states from the Pacific have become independent.
-Relations with these island states are generally maintained through the EU cooperation programmes within the framework of the African, Caribbean & Pacific (ACP) Agreements.
-As a consequence, most of them operate a bilateral embassy in Brussels.
+Since the 1960s, several states in the South Pacific Ocean have gained independence.
+Links with these island states are most often maintained through the EU's cooperation programmes under the Asia, Caribbean and Pacific (ACP) agreements.
+The majority of these states therefore have a bilateral embassy in Brussels.